universityofadelaide/shepherd/DEVELOPERS.md

 ```

 ### OpenShift in Docker configuration
-Minishift is really just another layer that you don't need, you can run openshift locally with just
+Minishift is really just another layer that you don't need, you can run OpenShift locally with just
 a couple of tweaks before running ./dsh
-* Install mysql on your local host, or in a docker container listening on 3306 (but it wont work within openshift as shepherd can't talk to it easily).
+* Install mysql on your local host, or in a docker container listening on 3306 (but it wont work within OpenShift as shepherd can't talk to it easily).
 * Ensure that mysql is listening on all IP's
 * Grant root access to any host
 * Set the OPENSHIFT_TYPE env var to something other than 'minishift'